What's new in Microsoft Access

 To get to Backstage view, click the File tab.

 The Navigation Pane lists and provides easy access to all of the objects in the currently open database.

 Use the Navigation Pane to organize your objects by object type, date created, date modified, related table (based on object dependencies), or in custom groups that you create.
 Need more space to work on your form design?
 You can easily collapse the Navigation Pane so that it takes up little space, but still remains available.

 The Navigation Pane replaces the Database window that was used in versions of Access earlier than Access 2007.
-For a video demonstration of the Navigation Pane, see the article Demo: Meet the Navigation Pane.

 By default, your tables, queries, forms, reports, and macros are displayed as tabbed objects in the Access window.